Carrick Davins GAA

 Carrick Davins GAA is a Gaelic Athletic Association club located in the town of Carrick-on-Suir in south County Tipperary in Ireland.
 It is one of three GAA clubs in the town, one of which, St Molleran's, is in County Waterford in the southern suburb of Carrickbeg across the River Suir.
 The club plays both hurling and Gaelic football but is predominantly a hurling club.
-The club enjoys a keen rivalry with Carrick Swans GAA.
-The club is named in honour of Maurice Davin, the first President of the GAA, who lived near the town.
+The club enjoys a rivalry with Carrick Swans GAA.
+The club is named in honour of Maurice Davin, the first President of the GAA, who lived in the town.

 History

 Carrick-on-Suir has a history of hurling and football going back to the 1800s when there were nine teams in the Carrick catchment area, consisting mainly of families and relations.
 Games were played in the nine acre field and there were no regulation size of pitch: usually the bounds were the ditch around a field.
 There were no set numbers of players, and a team could consist of up to 30 players a side.

 The club was founded in 1922.
 In the early years there was a leaning towards the football side of the Association, and green and white jerseys borrowed from neighbours Grangemockler were worn until the 1930s when Cork red was chosen, hence the nickname The Red Rebels.
 In the early 1930s the club registered as The Davins in honor of the Davin brothers, founders of the GAA.